 The Complaint Manager will investigate the complaint, or appoint a qualified person to undertake the investigation on his or her behalf.
 The Complaint Manager shall ensure that both parties have an equal opportunity to present evidence during an investigation.
 If the Complainant is a student under 18 years of age, the Complaint Manager will notify his or her parents/guardians as they may attend any investigatory meetings in which their child is involved.
-The complaint or identity of the Complainant will not be disclosed except (1) as required by law, or (2) as necessary to fully investigate the complaint, or (3) as authorized by the Complainant.
-The identify of any student witnesses will not be disclosed except: (1) as required by law or any collective bargaining agreement, or (2) as necessary to fully investigate the complaint, or (3) as authorized by the parent/guardian of the student witness or by the student if the student is 18 years of age of older.
+The complaint or identity of the Complainant will not be disclosed except (1) as required by law,or (2) as necessary to fully investigate the complaint, or (3) as authorized by the omplainant.
+The identify of any student witnesses will not be disclosed except: (1) as required by law or any collective bargaining agreement, or (2) as necessary to fully investigate the complaint is a student if the student is 18 years of age of older.

 The Complaint Manager will inform, at regular intervals, the person(s) filing the complaint under this procedure about the status of the investigation.
 The Complaint Manager shall file a written report of his or her investigation findings with the Chief Executive Officer within thirty school business days of the date the complaint was filed.
 The Complaint Manager may request an extension of time.